alphagov/govuk-design-guide/docs/community/get-involved.md

 eleventyNavigation:
   parent: Community
 title: Get involved
-description: Here are a few ways in which you can get involved and help us grow the GOV.UK Design Guide.
+description: Here are a few ways in which you can get involved and help us grow the GOV.UK Publishing Design System.
 details:
   <ol class="govuk-list govuk-list--number govuk-heading-m">
     <li class="govuk-!-margin-bottom-6">